psliwa/PHPPdf/README.markdown

     - image: background image
     - repeat: way of image repeating (none|x|y|all)
     - radius: rounding background corners (for now only works with color background)
+    - image-width: custom width of background image, percentage values are allowed
+    - image-height: custom height of background image, percentage values are allowed

 It is possible to add several complex attributes in the same type (for instance 3 different borders).
 You can achieve that by using "stylesheet" tag instead of short notation.